yuming73/cse15l-lab-reports/lab-report-5-week-10.md

 3. **Actual Output:** my repository -`[]` ; provided repository - `[/uri]`
 *Found by using `vimDiff` on the result of running a bash for loop with the command `bash script.sh`.
 The correct implementation based on the result is the provided repository.*
 ![different output1](lab9-screenshot3.png)
 4. **Explanation of Bug:** The incorrect output is because the code in my repository did not account for brackets within the brackets that contain the description of the link.
-With the current code, after it finds that there is a close bracket after the found index, it only increments the `closeBracket` reference by one, which is not sufficient when there are more than one additional close bracket.
-Therefore, this part of the code (lines 41 to 43) needs to be fixed in order to resolve the bug.
+With the current code at lines 41 to 43, after a close bracket is found after the current `closeBracket` index, it only increments the `closeBracket` reference by one, which is not sufficient when there are more than one additional close bracket.
+This caused the if statement at line 56 to fail because the difference between `openParen` and `closeBracket` is not equal to one, in turn causing the link to not be added to the arraylist despite being a valid link.
 ![code change1](lab9-screenshot7.png)

 ---